Overview

 Inject credentials

 Steps that need to access external systems, such as APIs, databases, or third-party services, use credential bindings to receive secrets securely at runtime.
 Credentials are stored and managed in the Poolside Console, not in your code.
+When a step runs, orchestration injects the bound credentials as environment variables into that step’s isolated container.
+Credentials are:- Scoped per step: Only the steps that declare a binding receive the credential.
+Other steps in the same pipeline do not have access.

 - Never in code or logs: The credential UUID in your code is a reference, not the secret value.
 The actual secret is resolved at runtime and does not appear in step outputs or execution logs.